Amtrak’s California Zephyr – Reviewing this Interesting Train

 Why People Travel by Train

 All this weather and being on a passenger train in the US made our trip much longer than it should have been.
-Many of the other passengers we met on the train, use trains regularly and sincerely love the old school travel.
+Many fellow train travelers we met, use trains regularly and sincerely love the old school travel.

 This trip will take him a total of 5 full days….
 He could have flown in maybe five hours plus an hour and ½ on either end for wait time at the airports (5 + 3 = 8), but he chose the train — a true reflection of “travel,” not the “destination” is the “journey.”

 Another woman we dined with told this story.
 Every other couple of weeks, she has to travel from California to Colorado to care for her aging father.
 Between caring for her father in Colorado and her husband and kids in California, she rarely has time by herself and for herself.
-She chooses to make alternate trips on the train to get the much needed “her time.”
+She chooses to make alternate trips on the train to get some much-needed “her time.”

 Reflections on the California Zephyr

-On our journey aboard the California Zypher, we crossed over the “Rockies.”
+On this Amtrak route, we crossed over the “Rockies.”
 We went “through” the Continental Divide, via the Moffat Tunnel, where we were simultaneously in the highest tunnel in the United States (9,329 feet above sea level) and still 3,000 feet below ground.
 We followed a mostly frozen Colorado River, climbed up the Sierra Nevadas, and cruised along the Truckee River.
 We saw deer, elk, coyotes, horses, cows, ranches, and towns… and lot’s and lot’s of snow…

 I’m glad we chose to travel by train and ride the California Zypher.
 All things being equal though, I’m not sure I would sign up again…at least not for a while…